Brexit Statement for Customers

 The decision by the United Kingdom to leave the European Union, known as Brexit, presents challenges to businesses across both the UK and the wider EU.
-With the newly formed government in place, there appears to be more certainty over the date that the UK will leave (31st January 2020) with a transition period until the end of 2020.
-We continue to monitor the situation and potential impact on our operations and will be reviewing our mitigation strategy regularly.
+Whilst in the transition period up until the 31st December 2020, we continue to monitor the situation and potential impact on our operations and will be reviewing our mitigation strategy regularly.
 Our Brexit team is helping to ensure business continuity to deliver the best support and services for our customers during the transition.

-We have prepared for a number of scenarios including no deal or Hard Brexit.
-Key areas we have considered include changes to tariffs, customs borders, exchange rates and regulatory frameworks, as well as any impact on our integrated supply chain.
-We are operating and preparing at every level of our organization, from customer service, sales, and procurement, to finance, compliance, human resources and information technology.
+We continue to prepare based on the assumption that there will be no free trade agreement in place between the UK and EU in time for the end of the transition period.
+Therefore, we remain focused on key areas we have considered to be important; including, but not limited to changes to tariffs, customs borders, exchange rates and regulatory frameworks, as well as any impact on our integrated supply chain.
+We are operating and preparing at every level of our organization, from customer service, sales, and procurement, to finance, compliance, human resources, and information technology.

 We have identified more than 250 actions to help maintain our operations following any Brexit decision.
 Some specific actions that we have already taken to prepare include: